miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 });
 ```

-The name of your factory should match the name of your model.
-This factory will create objects like
+This factory creates objects like

 ```
 {